GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Introduction

 To address these limitations and provide a more effective learning experience for GNNs, we introduce \textbf{\name, the first interactive visualization tool for learning GNNs}.
 The design of \name\ is informed by challenges and requirements identified via a thorough analysis of existing GNN educational materials, and close discussions with instructors and students.
-To address the challenges in educational GNN visualization, \name\ features a seamless linkage between mathematical formulas and visualizations via different levels of GNN details and provides two complementary views to enhance the learning experience.
+To address the challenges in educational GNN visualization, \name\ features a seamless linkage between mathematical formulas and visualizations via different levels of GNN details and provides two complementary views to enhance the learning experience (\autoref{fig:teaser}).
 Specifically, it integrates a model overview, layer operations, and detailed animations for matrix calculations with smooth animations.
-It complements the advantages of a node-link view, which offers an intuitive representation of the graph structure, and a matrix view, which delivers a space-efficient and comprehensive overview of all features.
 We are currently deploying \name\ in three courses that involve the teaching of GNNs at three different universities.
 This deployment has led to usage scenarios and observational studies that demonstrate the usability of \name\ and generate design lessons for educational AI visualization tools.
-The main contribution of this paper includes: \begin{itemize}[noitemsep, leftmargin=*] \item \textbf{The design and development of \name}, an interactive educational visualization tool for non-experts learning GNNs.
-The design process is guided by a thorough review of 17 educational resources and close discussions with four GNN experts.
-The development of \name\ is open-source and can be viewed in the web without any installation, providing easy public accessibility to deep learning education. \item \textbf{Novel interaction, visualization, and animation designs} that seamlessly link mathematical formulas and model visualizations while providing different levels of GNN model details with a modified focus + context visualization. \item \textbf{Design lessons} distilled from in-lab user studies, real-world deployment of \name\ in three GNN-related classes, and observed user activities in the wild. \end{itemize}
+The main contribution of this paper includes: \begin{itemize}[noitemsep, leftmargin=*] \item \textbf{The design and development of \name}, an interactive educational visualization tool that helps AI beginners to learn the working mechanisms of GNNs. \name\ is open-source and can be viewed online without any installation. \item \textbf{Novel interaction, visualization, and animation designs} that seamlessly link mathematical formulas and model visualizations while providing different levels of GNN model details with a modified focus + context visualization. \item \textbf{Evaluations} that demonstrate the effectiveness of \name{} via in-lab user studies and real-world deployment, with corresponding \textbf{design implications} discussed. \end{itemize}

-As an open-sourced, web-based tool, \name\ can be accessed without any installation, ensuring easy and widespread availability.
-It operates locally in users' web browsers, supporting a large number of concurrent users.
-Source code and an interactive online demo are available at \link{https://github.com/Visual-Intelligence-UMN/GNN-101}.